agungsujiwo/AutoEjectDiskExternal/README.md

 Fuction Auto Eject Disk External

 Script made from Bash,
+device used for testing
+Macbook Air M1 , with OS Sonoma

-detects external disk connected to Mac OS Sonoma ,
+detects external disk connected to Mac,

 if there is external disk then it will be ejected/unmounted,